Middlecon/DBImport/docs/project.rst

 Versions
 --------

+  - v0.40.
+Exports to MsSQL, Oracle, MySQL and DB2 is fully supported
   - v0.30.
 Support for Merge in ETL Phase
   - v0.21.
 Import statistics in SQL Tables
   - v0.20.
 Incremental Imports